xhfmvls/synapsis-technical-test/cryptographics-implementation/README.md

 This folder contains the solution for the **Cryptographics Implementation** Challenge.<br>
 For this challenge, I created a REST API that supports user registration and authentication.<br>
-Below is a brief explanation of the code, the explanation of the approach used to solve the challenge, instructions on how to run the code, and several notes regarding the solution.
+Below is a brief explanation of the code, the explanation of the approach used to solve the challenge, documentation on how to build/run the code, and several notes regarding the solution.

 ## Code

 ### Techstack
-- Node.js (TypeScript)
+- Node.js (with TypeScript)
 - Express.js
 - Prisma ORM
 - MySQL
+- Postman (for API Testing)

 ### Endpoints
 1. POST/ login (user authentication)<br>